In this tutorial we will learn how to create a new directory using

 man cp.
 The two options we will look at here are

 The -f or force option will disable the interactive prompting when overwriting an existing file.
-If you are trying to copy new files over old ones say for example to update a set of php scripts then the -f option will save you having to hit the
+If you are trying to copy new files over old ones say for example to update a set of php scripts then the -f option will save you having to hit the y after every file to confirm you want to overwrite it.

 The -R option means perform the copy recursively.
 If you were in a directory that contained subdirectories you would need the -R option to copy the contents of the subdirectories.
 If you executed